-Financial planning elements that have been influenced Description of influence Row Revenues A) Revenues: Zalando's financial planning and revenues might be impacted by the following risks and opportunities: 1.
-Changes in precipitation and chronic weather events might influence the 1 Direct ability of Zalando to generate expected revenues (as reported in C2.3a).
+A) Revenues: Zalando's financial planning and revenues might be impacted by the following risks and opportunities: 1.
+Changes in precipitation and chronic weather events might influence the ability of Zalando to generate expected revenues (as reported in C2.3a).
 Extreme weather events, such as long seasons, may cause a late or early start of the following season leading to uncertain and decreased revenues with a medium-high estimated financial impact and a short-term period of 1 year.
-In 2019, we expanded our product range including non-seasonal items in Indirect and that and the effect of longer searchs and by weather condition.
-Shift in consumer preferences (as disclosed in C2.4a) may lead to increased demand for products.
-Zalando expects costs to expand sales generated by more sustainable products, with an increase in revenues having a medium estimated financial impact in 1 to 5 years.
+Therefore, we have expanded our product range including non-seasonal items in order to mitigate the effect of longer seasons caused by weather condition.
+2. Shift in consumer preferences (as disclosed in C2.4a) may lead to increased demand for products.
+Zalando expects to expand sales generated by more sustainable products, with an increase in revenues having a medium estimated financial impact in 1 to 5 years.
 Increasing environmental awareness will spur this shift towards sustainable products.
-In 2019, we expanded our assortment with new brands that will further diversify our assortment with more sustainable clothing by Spanish label Ecoalf, denim by Dutch label Mud Jeans, activewear from Girlfriend Collective or stockings by Swedish label Swe-s.
-At the end of 2019, the sustainability assortment consisted of more than 24,000 items and is constantly expanding.
-B) Direct Cost: The potential consequences of damages from chronic and acute weather events (as explained in C2.3a Risk 1 and 2) might lead to increased operating costs in the sense that extreme weather events resulting from climate change can impede manufacturing operations and disrupt, increase price or delay production of highly important operating costs in the series directed events resource resource for the control of the series of the disruptions caused by extreme weather events.
+In 2020, we expanded our assortment with new brands that will further diversify our assortment with more sustainable clothing.
+We onboarded well-known sustainability pioneers like Cras, Flamingo's life, Ethletic, Thought, Afends, Genesis, Wawwa, NAE Vegan Shoes, EOE Eyewear and Mini Rodini among others.
+Zalando was also proud to launch two larger brands with a strong focus on sustainability, Lindex and ARKET, and worked closely with industry leaders adidas, Levi's and Bestseller to substantially grow their range of more sustainable choices on the platform end of 2020, the sustainability assortment consisted of more than 80,000 items and is constantly expanding.
+B) Direct Cost: The potential consequences of damages from chronic and acute weather events (as explained in C2.3a Risk 1 and 2) might lead to increased operating costs in the sense that extreme w resulting from climate change can impede manufacturing operations and disrupt, increase price or delay production of highly important raw materials and finished products.
+Availability of sustainable product components, materials and recyclables might be limited or just available at higher costs due to potential supply chain disruptions caused by extreme weather events.
 In addition, supply chain investments need to be undertaken to serve future customer demand (e.g. sourcing for more sustainable product assortment, carbon neutral transportation modes).
 Zalando has put in place a more flexible procurement and a more robust planning process in order to reduce dependency on single suppliers and areas of supply.
 The financial planning will be impacted by a medium level of magnitude in a period of 1 to 5 years.
-C) Indirect Costs: Additional insurance costs, as explained in C2.3a Risk 2, are indirect costs, which would affect our financial planning.
-An increase in insurance premiums is expected in the mid-term due to a higher frequency of natural disaster damages (caused by e.g. floods, hurricanes) to assets and infrastructure (e.g. warehouse, fulfillment centers).
+C) Indirect Costs: Additional insurance costs, as explained in C2.3a Risk 2, are indirect costs, which would affect our financial planning An increase in insurance premiums is expected in the mid-term due to a higher frequency of natural disaster damages (caused by e.g. floods, hurricanes) to assets and infrastructure (e.g. warehouse, fulfilment centers).